mook-as/kubecf-docs/content/en/docs/Install/kubecf-with-kind.md

 # What's next

-After the deployment finishes with success it's time to give it a try by pushing an app using the cf-push cli command and/or deploy a BOSH deployment.
+After the deployment finishes with success it's time to give it a try by pushing an app using the cf-push cli command.

 # Cleaning up

 ```
-> bazel run //dev/kind:stop
+> bazel run //dev/kind:delete
 ```